cvitter/Riak-TS-Data-Modeling/Data Modeling Basics.md

 )
 ```

 The primary key in Riak TS consists of two parts: A **Partition Key** and a **Local Key**.
-The partition key is used by Riak TS to determine which partition, or virtual node, in the Riak TS cluster a row of data should be written to/read from.
+The partition key is used by Riak TS to determine which partition, or virtual node, in a Riak TS cluster a row of data should be written to/read from.
 The local key determines how the row is written to disk on its partition.
 The choice of key has a big impact on the performance of queries and how efficiently your cluster hardware is utilized so we will explore key selection in great depth in [How Partition Keys Work](How Partition Keys Work.md).
 In the remainder of this section we will review the basic rules associated with creating partition and local keys.

 ### Partition Key